Dental Assistant & Hygienist Careers

 Many states require that dental assistant be licensed, but these requirements vary.
 Some states have regulations that require aspiring dental assistants to complete one-year certificate or diploma programs.
-According to the U.S. Bureau of Labor Statistics (BLS) dental assistants made median annual wages of $34,500 per year as of May 2012 (www.bls.gov).
-The BLS projected that these workers could expect a 25% rise in employment between 2012 and 2022.
+According to the U.S. Bureau of Labor Statistics (BLS) dental assistants made median annual salaries of $35,390 as of May 2014.
+The BLS projected that these workers could expect an 18% rise in employment opportunities between 2014 and 2024.

 Dental Hygienists: Overview